Texas Tech University System HomepageTexas Tech University System Homepage

 STUDENT REGENT

 Heath is an undergraduate in the Honors College at Texas Tech University (TTU).
-He is pursuing a bachelor’s degree in chemical engineering from the Edward E. Whitacre College of Engineering (Whitacre College of Engineering), with minors in bioengineering, biology and chemistry.
+He is pursuing a bachelor’s degree from the Department of Chemical Engineering in the Edward E. Whitacre College of Engineering (Whitacre College of Engineering), with minors in bioengineering, biology and chemistry.
+He is a National Merit Scholar and graduated at the top of his class from Flower Mound High School in Flower Mound, Texas.

-He is the 20th student to serve on the Board of Regents and the seventh student from TTU to hold the position.
+Heath is the 20th student to serve on the Board of Regents and the seventh student from TTU to hold the position.